mechanisms/mech-lang/docs/primitive-ideas.md

 ]
 ```

-Of course, we could define primitives for other langauges too like java, ruby, etc.
+Of course, we could define primitives for other languages too like java, ruby, etc.

 # The Boolean Primitive